-As a global company, Rocket Software is committed to building communities of women across geographic boundaries and leverages reacHIRE’s Aurora employee engagement platform to create these communities.
+As a global company, Rocket Software is committed to building communities of women across geographic boundaries and leverages reacHIRE’s Aurora professional development platform to create these communities.
 Through Aurora, a cohort of women at Rocket Software from different regions across the globe joined together to learn with, and from, each other through peer-to-peer connection, increasing their sense of belonging and community building.

 “One of the most valuable things that has come out of Aurora is the cohort of women within Rocket who have really bonded together during the experience,” said Sharra Owens-Schwartz of Rocket Software.
 “It’s that peer-to-peer connection, which brought together women from different continents and countries who may not have otherwise connected with one another.
 We harnessed the power of relationships to deepen engagement at Rocket, which ultimately can bolster leadership potential.”

 A recent iRobot employee survey showed that the top word used to describe the company culture is “inclusive.”
 Heather Bender shared that throughout the pandemic, iRobot has launched a wide range of DEI initiatives, such as several employee resource groups (ERGs), including one dedicated to women at iRobot.
 The company regularly hosts virtual events – including panels of early, mid and senior career women, as well as outside speakers – and encourages employees to take time away from their day-to-day work to attend these events.